 In the present, Miriam Washira and Justice Defenders are making the most of prison internet access.
 The organization streamlined and adapted its training.
 Staff that previously taught inside one prison at a time now conducts sessions simultaneously accessed by inmates in multiple locations.
 The expanded syllabus includes Zoom etiquette and proper conduct during online hearings.
 Washira said that before the pandemic most of the prisoners had never seen a laptop.

-One inmate with computer skills is Isaac Kimaru.
-The paralegal serving his 14-year sentence credits Justice Defenders for providing him an opportunity to reestablish meaning in his life.
+Isaac Kimaru was an exception.
+The paralegal sentenced to 14 years credits Justice Defenders for providing him an opportunity to reestablish meaning in his life.
 While in prison Kimaru completed his law degree remotely through The University of London in the same program Nelson Mandela studied under while he was incarcerated.

 The lawyer said that upon his release he plans to attend the Kenyan School of Law to gain admittance to the bar and become an advocate to the high court.

-"My main aim is to give back to the society in all aspects where we can try to bring equality and justice," Kimaru said.
+"My main aim is to give back to the society in all aspects where we can try to bring equality and justice," Kimaru said in December.
 "Where we can be defenders of justice."

-The video above was produced by Keith Zubrow and Sarah Shafer Prediger.
+The video above was originally published on December 20, 2020 and was produced by Keith Zubrow and Sarah Shafer Prediger.
 It was edited by Sarah Shafer Prediger.